 Discover the unique importance of Mehrangarh, Jodhpur

-Imposing and truly fit for purpose, the Mehrangarh fort was built out of pure urgency and necessity by the Maharaja Man Singh in 1808, after an invasion and cruising defeat at the hands of armies from Jaipur.
+Imposing and truly fit for purpose, the Mehrangarh fort was built out of pure urgency and necessity by the Maharaja Man Singh in 1808, after an invasion and defeat at the hands of armies from Jaipur.

-Mehrangarah is an impressive sight, high on a hill that itself dominates Jodhpur’s skyline, but the really impressive stuff is what you find when you get up close.
+Mehrangarah is an impressive sight, high on a hill that dominates Jodhpur’s skyline, but the really impressive stuff is what you find when you get up close.

-From the iron entrance spikes (a kind of chevaux-de-frise designed to stop invading enemy’s elephants) to the devastating handprints left by the royal widows who committed Sati here, and the magnificent ramparts, you can easily get lost for hours in the stories told by this fascinating site.
+From the iron entrance spikes (a kind of chevaux-de-frise designed to stop invading enemy’s elephants) to the devastating handprints left by the royal widows who committed Sati here and the magnificent ramparts, you can easily get lost for hours in the stories told by this fascinating site.

 7. Glimpse tigers at Kanha Tiger Reserve, Mandla